What is Headless SEO and How Does it Affect SEO?

 You’ll want a field in your CMS that lets you control indexation on a page-by-page basis.
 The best approach is a toggle with a clear statement of what it means to allow search engines to index the page.

-When developing a headless CMS, you must work with your development team to choose the appropriate indexing management strategy.
+When developing a headless CMS, it is essential to collaborate with your development team to select the most suitable indexing management strategy.

 There could be competing goals or complex integrations that prevent you from reaching the desired setup.
-You must go over these with your development team to come up with a satisfactory solution.
+You should review these with your development team to determine a satisfactory solution.

 c.
 Make Sure the URL Slugs are Editable

-Within your back end, there should be a field where you can create and change the URL where your content will be accessible.
+Within your back end, there should be a field where you can create and modify the URL that will make your content accessible.

 As always, keep your URL user-friendly and include your primary keyword.